charlotteswebdev/PawsitiveAdoptions/README.md

 - I enjoy travelling but havent done much of it since after covid
 - I have an active 3 year old that keeps me on my toes
-- I love watching reality shows - love is blind, married at first sight , too hot to handle 🤭 -I run a small business where I sell sustainable feeding products
+- I love watching reality shows - love is blind, married at first sight , too hot to handle 🤭
+- I run a small business where I sell sustainable feeding products
 - I am also a big Marvel Fan.
 I usually go to the cinema to watch released marvel movies on premier nights.

 </details>